thelastturning/imaphub/PROJECT_WIKI.md

 ## 4. Concepts & Glossary

 ### The Hub (`/`)
-*Status: Planned*
-The central dashboard/landing page.
+The central dashboard/landing page (Route: `/`).
 Displays a grid of available "Apps" or modules (e.g., Campaign Architect, Team Overview).

 ### Campaign Architect (`/wizard`)
-*Status: In Prototype*
+*Also known as: CampaignWizard*
-The tool for designing campaigns.
+The tool for designing campaigns (Route: `/wizard`).
 Features a 3-column layout:
 1.  **Strategy Briefing:** Read-only context.
 2.  **Asset Workspace:** Interactive canvas/grid for assets.
 3.  **Targeting:** Keywords and demographics.